Azure/blackbelt-aks-hackfest/labs/day1-labs/09-update-application.md

     docker push $ACR_SERVER/azureworkshop/rating-web:new-version
     ```

-5. Verify image was pushed to ACR by checking your registry in the Azure Portal
+5. Verify that the new version of the image was pushed to ACR by checking your registry in the Azure Portal

 ## Update kubernetes deployment